Plastic Moulding Process

 Injection Moulding is a growing industry, and demand has been increasing for plastic injection moulders.
 However, despite its importance in the industry, the actual process behind plastic injection moulding is still a mystery to many people.
 This blog post is being written to try and explain the plastic moulding process, from the design to delivery.

 This is a solid template that the plastic is injected into to create the plastic shape.
-They are manufactured to the proper specifications, and must feature both the mould shape and the cylinder in which the injection drill and plastic can go in.
+They are manufactured to the proper specifications.
+They must also feature both the mould shape, and the cylinder in which the injection drill and plastic can go in.

-Moldwel’s machines range from 35 tonnes to 328 tonnes, and the products they can make range from 0.1 grams to 1050 grams.
+Moldwel’s machines range from 35 tonnes to 328 tonnes.
+The products they can make range from 0.1 grams to 1050 grams.

-- The mould is clamped into the Clamping Unit of the machine that is appropriate for the product to keep it secure during the plastic injection and cooling.
+This ensures the product is kept secure during the plastic injection and cooling.
 It must be set so that the injection unit, the large drill, can enter.

 This is then melted down to a molten form.
-A motorized screw within the heating cylinder forces the molten plastic to the end of the cylinder.
+A motorized screw within the heating cylinder, forces the molten plastic to the end of the cylinder

 A carefully controlled screw or ram slowly feeds the plastic via drilling, or injecting, through the cylinder and into the mould.

-This is where pressure is applied to make sure every single cavity within the mould has been filled with plastic.
+This is where pressure is applied to make sure every single cavity, within the mould, has been filled with plastic.